Practical-DevOps-GitHub/fundamentals-github-task-ArturVentlyand/.github/pull_request_template.md

-## Опишите ваши изменения
+### Describe your changes

-## Номер и ссылка на тикет проблемы
+### Issue ticket number and link

-## Контрольный список перед запросом на рецензию
+### Checklist before requesting a review

-- [ ] Я провел самоанализ своего кода
+- [ ] I have performed a self-review of my code
-- [ ] Если это основная функция, я добавил тщательные тесты
+- [ ] If it is a core feature, I have added thorough tests
-- [ ] Нужно ли нам внедрять аналитику?
+- [ ]  Do we need to implement analytics?
-- [ ] Будет ли это частью обновления продукта? Если да, напишите, пожалуйста, одну фразу об этом обновлении.
+- [ ] Will this be part of a product update?
+If yes, please write one phrase about this update.